-Quality assessment / Risk of bias analysis:

-The Mixed Methods Appraisal Tool (MMAT) will be used to assess the methodological quality of studies included in this systematic review.
+Quality assessment / Risk of bias analysis: The Mixed Methods Appraisal Tool (MMAT) will be used to assess the methodological quality of studies included in this systematic review.
 It has high reliability and efficiency as a quality assessment protocol and can concomitantly appraise methodological quality across various empirical research.
 Two of the authors independently will assess study quality.

 Strategy of data synthesis: Papers meeting inclusion criteria will be identified through database searches.
 Papers published in languages other than English, and duplicate instances of papers will be removed.
 Remaining papers will be assessed using the inclusion and exclusion criteria outlined above.
 Initially, abstracts will be searched to assess a paper's eligibility for inclusion.
 If abstract information alone will not be sufficient to determine whether a paper met the criteria, the entire paper will be studied.
-The following data will be extracted: 1) the populations included in the study (sample size, gender; mean age or age range; nationality); (2) the study design used (i.e., RCT, quasi-experimental, cross-sectional/correlational, mixed-methods study); (3) the measures used for the assessment of outcomes (e.g., self-report questionnaires); (4) the study outcomes (i.e., stress, anxiety, depression, gaming addiction, and loneliness).
+The following data will be extracted: the populations included in the study (participants; mean age or age range); (2) the study design used (i.e., randomized controlled trial, quasi-experimental, crosssectional/correlational, mixed-method study); (3) the measures used for the assessment of outcomes (e.g., self-report questionnaires); (4) the study outcomes (i.e, mental health, physical health, or both).